When you know what you want

 - Google Scholar is a handy tool for searching academic articles from a variety of sources across many disciplines.
 However, if you're using it from off-campus, you'll often get prompted to pay for the full text of articles.
 Check out our guide on how to configure Google Scholar in order to access Library resources.

-- Instead of repeating your searches to keep up-to-date on the latest journal articles (or dissertations!), set up RSS feed alerts to have them sent directly to you.
+- Instead of repeating your searches to keep current on the latest journal articles (or dissertations!), set up RSS feed alerts to have them sent directly to you.

-- There are a variety of ways you can connect with our team of librarians to help help at all stages of your research.
+- There are a variety of ways you can connect with our librarians for help at all stages of your research.

 - The Library offers a variety of workshops on research topics including improving your searching skills, data services, author's rights, citation management, and much more!
-Workshops are located in Library 314, are hands-on, and limited to less than one hour.
+Workshops are located in Library 314, are hands-on, and are offered frequently to fit your schedule.